Identifiability of interaction kernels in mean-field equations of interacting particles: Main results

-We also discuss the implications of identifiability for the computational practice of estimating the interaction kernel from data.
-Identifiability theory implies that the regression matrix will become ill-conditioned as the dimension of the hypothesis space increases (see Theorem \ref{thm:ill-condition}).
+The identifiability study has important implications for computational practice.
+The identifiability theory implies that the regression matrix will become ill-conditioned as the dimension of the hypothesis space increases (see Theorem \ref{thm:ill-condition}).
 Thus, regularization becomes necessary.
-We compare two regularization norms, the norms of $L^2(\rhoT)$ and $L^2(\mX)$, in the context of singular value decomposition (SVD) analysis.
-Numerical tests suggest that regularization based on $L^2(\rhoT)$ norm leads to slightly better conditioned inversion (see Figure \ref{fig:Picard_cond}).
-We also show that the regularization by truncated SVD is equivalent to learning on the low-frequency eigenspace of the RKHSs.
+We compare two regularization norms, the norms of $L^2_{\rhoT}$ and $L^2(\mX)$, in the context of singular value decomposition (SVD) analysis and the truncated SVD regularization.
+Numerical tests suggest that the inversion in $L^2_{\rhoT}$ is less ill-conditioned and its regularization leads to more accurate estimators.